What is Noise pollution , its causes , effects & solution

 The EPA did issue regulations regarding noise pollution and its control.
 It was added as part of the Clean Air Act for a while.
 But more effective laws and methods were brought by the state governments.
 This was found to be more effective than the Federal regulations.
 Hence the EPA removed noise pollution from its purview and allowed the state governments to monitor noise pollution.

-See also What is Water pollution and its causes, effects, types & prevention methods
+See also What is Agricultural Pollution?
+Its causes, effects, types and prevention methods

 Protection from noise pollution